Rudiks1/minecraft-automatic-chat-color/README.md

 # Minecraft server auto chat color
-<p>This is a Python program that automatically adds color to your Minecraft chat messages.
-By running this program in the background while playing Minecraft, you can enhance the visual appeal of your messages with the selected color.</p>
+<p>This is a Python program that automatically adds color code before your Minecraft chat messages.
+By running this program in the background while playing Minecraft, you can enhance the visual appeal of your messages with the selected color.
+It is available in a CMD form and with a GUI too.</p>

 # Installing
 <ol>
-<li>Download the mcchatcolor.zip file and unpack it.
+<li>Download the "mcchatcolor base/mcchatcolor.zip" (CMD form) or "mcchatcolor GUI app/CMChatColor.zip" file and unpack it.
 <li>Run the program by executing the "MC Chat Color.exe" file.</li>
 <li>Type in the chosen color code/select the color code.</li>
 <li>Start Minecraft and join a server.</li>